rntmancuso/black-box-profiler/README.md

            -t : Translate profile acquired or specified via -i parameter in human readable form..<br/>
            -N : Non-realtime mode: do not set real-time priorities for profiler nor tracee.<br/>

+5. Now, let's look at the synthetic benchmrk *two_loops* located in the benchmark folder [put the link] and consider some practical examples by running it with different command-line parameters of the profiler.

-In the example below, loop is the name of function (symbol) we put the breakpoint at, two_loops is the name of executable binary of the process, -l prints the virtual memory layout of the process, the profile is saved in two_loops_layout.prof.
-Two * show that among all VMAs, heap and stack are scanned.
+In the first example, *loop* is the name of the function (symbol) we put the breakpoint at, *two_loops* is the name of executable binary, `-l` prints the virtual memory layout of the process, with `-o` option we save the result of the profile into a binaty file called *two_loops_layout.prof*.
+Because we do not use `-n`, by default it acquires only one sample.Two `*` show that among all VMAs, heap and stack are being profiled.
 ```
-./profiler -o two_loops_layout.prof -l -s loop two_loops
+$ ./profiler -o two_loops_layout.prof -l -s loop two_loops
 	[DBG] Command to execute: [two_loops]
 	[DBG] [  0]    00400000-00401000 r-xp 00000000 b3:02 3585                               /home/root/two_loops
         [DBG] [  1]    00410000-00411000 rw-p 00000000 b3:02 3585                               /home/root/two_loops